 As you can see, the queries are all related to this ‘Matching Headings/headlines/list of headings’ question.

 Problems related to answering this type of questions:

-When the candidates discuss their problems with me in Skype, Facebook messenger or Whatsapp, most of them state the following 4 problems:
+When the candidates discuss their problems with me on Skype, Facebook messenger, or Whatsapp, most of them state the following 4 problems:

 - They cannot answer all the questions as they feel they do not get enough time.

-- They spend way too much time in this question and cannot cover other questions.
+- They spend way too much time on this question and cannot cover other questions.

 - Some headings look similar to them and so they get quite confused.